escodebar/trainings/slides.md

 * 68f2339 (HEAD -> pe/whiskey_is_also_an_option) Accept whiskey as reward
 | * 000ce0a (pe/add_list_of_favorite_beers) Let people know, what beer to buy
 |/
-* a894a8e (pe/new_branch, master) Add motivation for the speaker
+* a894a8e (pe/new_branch, master) Motivate the speaker
-* 113b2fe Add motivation for the participant
+* 113b2fe Motivate the participant
 * 78d7aa6 Describe the training
 ```
 <!-- .element: style="font-size: 0.46em;" -->